soderlind/virtual-media-folders/readme.txt

 = Is this compatible with my theme? =

-Media Manager works entirely within the WordPress admin.
+Virtual Media Folders works entirely within the WordPress admin.
 It doesn't affect your front-end theme.

 == Changelog ==

+= 1.0.0 =
+* **Major Release**: Complete plugin rename from "Media Manager" to "Virtual Media Folders"
+* Changed: New plugin slug "virtual-media-folders"
+* Changed: Updated PHP namespace from MediaManager to VirtualMediaFolders
+* Changed: Updated constants from MEDIAMANAGER_* to VMF_*
+* Changed: Updated REST API namespace from mediamanager/v1 to vmf/v1
+* Changed: Updated CSS class prefixes from mm- to vmf-
+* Changed: Updated JavaScript globals from mediaManagerData to vmfData
+* Changed: Updated text domain from mediamanager to virtual-media-folders
+* Changed: Renamed translation files to use new text domain
+* Note: Breaking change - customizations using old namespace/classes need updating

 = 0.1.17 =
 * Fixed: Plugin Check compliance - added phpcs:ignore comments for false positives